mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-image/01.Building-Yocto-image/docs.md

 bitbake-layers add-layer ../meta-mender/meta-mender-demo
 ```

+!!!
+Mender board integration is mostly automated.
+Consequently, a board-specific Mender integration layer as described below is typically only neccessary for improving performance or resolving any board-specific issues.
+If you are unsure if you need one, try to build without adding any board integration layer.

-Finally, add the **Mender layer specific to your board**.
+If needed, add any Mender integration layer specific to your board.
-Mender currently comes with three reference devices
-that you can build for (only add one of these):
+For the three Mender reference devices use these layers (only add one of these):

 * Raspberry Pi 3 (other revisions might also work): `bitbake-layers add-layer ../meta-mender/meta-mender-raspberrypi` (depends on `meta-raspberrypi`)
 * BeagleBone Black: No board specific layer needed
 * Virtual devices: `bitbake-layers add-layer ../meta-mender/meta-mender-qemu`

-Other devices may have community support,
-either in [meta-mender](https://github.com/mendersoftware/meta-mender?target=_blank) or other repositories.
-If you are building for a different device, please see [Device integration](../../devices)
+If you are building for a different device and encouter any issues, please see [Device integration](../../devices)
-for general requirements and adjustments you might need to enable your device
-to support Mender.
+for general requirements and adjustments you might need to enable your device to support Mender.

 At this point, all the layers required for Mender should be
 part of your Yocto Project build environment.